 Results

 A study of this same population during China’s nation-wide lockdown in January-February 2020 (see Li et al., 2020), presented as “study 1” in Table 1 below, reported a variety of planned travel behaviour intentions elicited through the use of the Theory of Planned Behaviour (TPB) as a theoretical framework.
+According to TPB, human intention to perform behaviour can be predicted with high accuracy from attitudes toward the behaviour, subjective norms, and perceived behavioural control (Ajzen 1991).
+During the lockdown, the modified TPB model from study 1 explained 71.9% of variances of post-pandemic travel intention (Li et al., 2020).
 Although earlier studies have found gaps between intended and actual behaviours within the TPB model, indicating that intentions do not always materialise into actual behaviours (e.g. Sultan et al., 2020; Lanzini & Khan, 2017), none of these studies have ever been carried out in the context of a global pandemic.
 The post-pandemic data gathered here, shown in Table 1 as “study 2”, represents a follow-on from Li et al. (2020), and investigated actual post-pandemic travel behaviours in order to address this gap between intended (study 1) versus actual (study 2) travel behaviours in the context of a global pandemic.

 [Insert Table 1 here]

 Whilst 60.6% of respondents stated that they intended on travelling once the Covid-19 outbreak was brought under control with 39.4% deciding against travel (study 1), only 49.8% actually ended up engaging in travel several months later during the Golden Week holiday (study 2).
 In this respect, levels of Educational attainment (χ2 =34.32 p<0.05) and Household income (χ2 =24.49 p<0.05) were the most important variables in study 1 to distinguish travel respondents intent on travelling from those with no plans to travel.
 Study 2 echoed this finding: travellers and non-travellers were significantly different with regards to their education (χ2 =20.36 p<0.05) and household income (χ2 =19.15 p<0.05).
 Gender was also a major factor – only 42.1% of female respondents travelled (study 2) versus the 63.2% who expressed this intention originally (study 1).
 Also, 36% of all travellers (study 2) were respondents from smaller households (1-2 people) compared to 23.8% expressing an intention to travel (study 1).
 Age was also important, with only 4.0% of those under the age of 25 intending on travelling (study 1), whilst paradoxically this group accounted for 20.5% of actual travellers (study 2).
 Similarly, whilst 45.8% of people planned to reduce the duration of their next long holiday (study 1), only 27.6% actually did so (study 2).
 Also, only 31.4% of respondents reduced their travel distance and 25.0% reduced their spending.
 These differences between planned and actual behaviours could be explained by the travel craving concept researched by Mitev & Irimiás (2020), though further research is required for a better understanding of the factors involved.
+These findings echo Sultan et al. (2020) and Lanzini and Khan (2017) and confirm the gaps between intended versus actual travel behaviours, particularly in the context of uncertainly such as a global pandemic.
+Additionally, some demographic characteristics, including age, gender, number of household members, significantly illustrate these gaps.